Mission Statement

 Timeline

-1959 Moved and restored Nichols-Rice-Cherry House; Took over middle section of Sam Houston Park
+1959 Moved and restored the 1850 Nichols-Rice-Cherry House; Took over middle section of Sam Houston Park

 1960 Built the Kellum-Noble Cottage